 - Funeral and burial expenses

-The responsible driver could also be in a lot of trouble.
 Some pedestrian deaths warrant criminal charges.
-According to the Official Code of Georgia Annotated (OCGA) §40-6-393, a driver can commit “homicide by vehicle” if their actions were malicious.
+According to OCGA § 40-6-393, a driver can commit “homicide by vehicle” if their actions are malicious.

 It all depends on the details of the crash and the driver’s actions.
-If you lost a loved one in an accident, it’s best to contact a lawyer.
+We recommend contacting a lawyer if you lost a loved one in an accident.